EUROPEAN HAPKIDO ALLIANCE

 So how do you find a genuine instructor?
 How does the unsuspecting public determine the qualifications of a prospective instructor?
 The techniques of Hapkido literally number in tens of thousands and most black belts who have reached 1st or 2nd Dan have probably learned only two or three hundred of these.
 We can now see that an instructor in another martial art, who has learned a few Hapkido techniques to complement his self-defence teachings, does not qualify for the title of Master.

-Within the European Hapkido Alliance, International Hapkido MooHakKwan and the Korea Hapkido Federation, the title of Master is only issued when the student reaches the rank of 5th Dan.
+Within the European Hapkido Alliance and International Hapkido MooHakKwan the title of Master is only issued when the student reaches the rank of 5th Dan.
 This requires a minimum of 15 years regular training and teaching.

 Don't be fooled by photographs of an instructor taken with a high-ranked Master of Hapkido, such as Grandmaster Sung Soo Lee.
 Master Sam Plumb has had his photograph taken with dozens of Korean Masters and likewise, Master Lee has had his picture taken with thousands of students.
 A few photographs don't qualify the instructor as a Master.